 Demonstrating how a mothers love positively affects her offsprings developing brain.

-After a good night sleep people remember information better when they know it will be useful in the future.
+After a good night sleep, people remember information better when they know it will be helpful in the future.

 How quickly information stored in the activity patterns of the cerebral cortex neurons is discarded.

 People over the age of twenty-seven experience a decline in cognitive skills according to research performed by the University of Virginia.